bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 If you only need 3D and no 2D, add `bevy_pbr`.
 If you are [loading 3D models from GLTF files][cb::gltf], add `bevy_gltf`.

-If you are not using Bevy UI, you can omit `bevy_text` and `bevy_ui`.
+If you are using Bevy UI, you need `bevy_text` and `bevy_ui`.

-If you don't need any graphics (like for a dedicated game server, scientific simulation, etc.), you may remove these features.
+If you don't need any graphics (like for a dedicated game server, scientific simulation, etc.), you may remove all of these features.

 ### Audio